-Freedom in Failing: Clowning and Comedy (2 day intensive workshop)
+Freedom in Failing: Clowning and the Art of Play

 This workshop will explore what makes you funny.
 We are all humorous in different ways.
 We each have our own unique comedic self.
 The clown is at its essence you, not a character you play.

 As humans beings we are all fallible and it is this imperfection that gives us our humanity.
 We are conditioned to always be good and hide our mistakes and faults.
 Conversely the clown finds pleasure in being bad and does not disguise anything, as a result he finds freedom from the normal constraints imposed on us, in our day-to-day lives.
 By embodying the true idiotic self, with optimism and sensitivity, we can find freedom on stage, opening up the imagination to find a place of infinite possibilities for laughter and play.

 The clown exists in the moment, responding to and constantly finding games with the audience and fellow performers.
 Through a series of playful exercises, games and improvisations you will be encouraged to take risks, be impulsive and to find the pleasure to be stupid.

 To get out of your head and access the moment

 To accept failure and use it to great comic effect

 To listen to and be sensitive to an audience

 To be light and playful and to find 'the game'

 This workshop is suitable for beginners and experienced performers.